Supporting Syrian Students: Related Resources

-The following information provides background information for teachers and students on the civil war that has driven Syrians from their country, as well as an overview of some Syrian cultural customs.
+The following information provides tips for addressing rapidly unfolding current events in Syria, as well as background information for teachers and students on the civil war that has driven Syrians from their country.
 We also provide news headlines of stories highlighting the experiences of Syrian families and efforts made to welcome them to their new homes.

-For more information about refugees, see our related resource section and recommended web resources.
+For more information about refugees, see our related resource section.

 Background Information